nlw93/ctfs/docs/index.md

 # About this site

 This site is to document my journey to OSCP.
-Each page is a brief write-up of how I hacked into a VM in a capture the flag (ctf).
-I started this site sort of late in my journey, so many of the write-ups will be for [HackTheBox](https://app.hackthebox.com)
+Each page is a brief write-up of how I hacked into a VM in a capture the flag (ctf) challenge.
+I started this website late in my journey, so many of the posted write-ups will be for [HackTheBox](https://hackthebox.com).

+## What is a CTF?

+Capture the flag is a game where each team has a flag they must guard.
+The first team to steal the other team's flag is the winner.
+In computer science, the game has been adopted as a way to learn and practice various real world techniques.
+A few I've played and really liked: [HackTheBox](https://hackthebox.com/), [TryHackMe](https://tryhackme.com/), [OverTheWire](https://overthewire.org/)

 ## What is the OSCP?